AngelaGuardia/onramp-blog/README.md

 - I started my project by creating User Stories to plan my work.
 This allowed me to keep the user experience at the forefront of all my development work.
 - I followed the REST convention when creating all my API points for ease of use and understanding for other developers that may look at this work.
 I also took the liberty of creating one non-RESTful endpoint to implement the favorites toogle functionality.
 I believe that web development best practices are important and should be followed as much as possible when applicable, but should also be approached with flexibility when the situation warrants it!
-- I attempted to keep my code DRY by using view partials but had issues with rendering them
+- I attempted to keep my code DRY by using view partials but had issues with rendering them.
+One major place where repeated code can be found is in all of the Favorites functionality.
+This code could use partials to DRY up the views and could use some more logic to DRY up the viewmodel.

 ## Feature Completion <a name="completion"></a>